DHARSHINIA-ENG/19CS404-DBMS-Lab-Manual/Experiment7_plsql/readme.md

 ## THEORY

 PL/SQL, which stands for Procedural Language extensions to the Structured Query Language (SQL).
-It is a combination of SQL along with the procedural features of programming languages.
+It is a combination of SQL along with the procedural features of programming languages..

 **Syntax:**
 ```sql